CommE2E/olm/docs/megolm.md

 them to decrypt any messages sent in the session after the corresponding point in the conversation.
-If this value is compromised, an attacker can similarly decrypt past messages which were encrypted by a key derived from the compromised key or any following ratchet values.
-This gives 'partial' forrward secrecy.
+If this value is compromised, an attacker can similarly decrypt past messages which were encrypted by a key derived from the compromised or subsequent ratchet values.
+This gives 'partial' forward secrecy.

 To mitigate this issue, the application should offer the user the option to discard historical conversations, by winding forward any stored ratchet values,